a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v3.md

 ### 3. *(Political)* _**Negotiating shared realities with outsiders.**_

-    This aspect involves the ability to engage with institutions, media, and the general public to legitimize action and push for tangible change.
+    This aspect involves the ability to engage with institutions, media, and the general public to legitimize action and push for their ideals to be put into some form of action.

         - stuff